 PSTV (Philadelphia Schools TV) is the Education Channel for the School District of Philadelphia.
 We are the “E” side of PEG channels (Public, Education and Government).
 Local educational access channels are typically awarded to local school districts or to higher education institutions through an agreement with the local cable operator (in Philadelphia it is Comcast and Verizon Fios).
 The education channels are truly unique, providing video programming for and about the educational community.
 Educational Access television operations are not unlike their commercial counterparts.
 In fact, from acquisition to on-air, the process is much the same.
 PSTV gives students the unique opportunity to learn the different aspects of running a real television station, including camera work, video editing, and even on-air reporting.
 PSTV can be found on Comcast Cable Channel 52 and Verizon Fios Channel 20, and online at www.philasd.org/live

-Any student in Philadelphia enrolled in a school can use PSTV studios.
+Any student in Philadelphia enrolled in a school wish a school issued ID can use PSTV studios.
 This could be a student that is currently attending either public, private, parochial, charter school, college or university.
-We welcome all age students.
+We welcome all students.
+If a student is 19 years of age or older we recommend them to other partner programs outside of the district.

 PSTV is NOT funded by the School District.
 PSTV funding come from franchise fees that are mandated by Federal law to be used for Public, Education and Government programing.
 There is a franchise agreement in place with the City of Philadelphia and its cable providers Comcast an Verizon Fios, in turn the City has a contract with the School District to pass along the fees established to go towards educational programming.
 Franchise fees are paid by cable subscribers.